Frequently Asked Questions

 Many non-citizens may be eligible for SNAP benefits if they are one of the following:

-- Refugees, Cuban/Haitian Entrants, asylees, Amerasian immigrants, deportation or removal withheld, Hmong or Highland Laotians, victims of human trafficking, parolee for at least one year, conditional entrants, North American Indians born in Canada and members of federally recognized tribes;
+- Refugees, Cuban/Haitian Entrants, Asylees, Amerasian immigrants, individuals with deportation or removal withheld, Hmong or Highland Laotians, victims of human trafficking, parolees for at least one year, conditional entrants, North American Indians born in Canada and members of federally recognized tribes;

 - Honorably discharged U.S. veteran, the spouse and unmarried dependent children;